KrisWu00/personal-details/README.md

 Personal Growth: Overcoming challenges, learning new skills, and seeing the tangible progress from start to finish.

-# Parts were most difficult t handle:
+# Parts were most difficult to handle:

 Decision Paralysis: With so many design inspirations, tools, and technologies available, deciding on the direction for one's personal website can be overwhelming.